Month: March 2009

 I’m not sure what to say today.
 Pretty much the only thing that comes to mind is whoa.
 And wow.
 And thank you.
 Actually, it’s more like THANK YOU.
 With lots of !!!!! at the end.
 Just to be perfectly clear.
 I don’t have much to show for the past ten days, I have to admit.
 I took a couple of cameras on the road with me, but somehow, I only brought them out when I was in transit, in the subway or on a train, or in an airplane, half asleep between Newark and Seattle, sitting next to a window whose surface was so intricately, so elaborately, so eerily scratched-up that it looked like the thumbprint of a giant.…Read more

-[Update: New Yorkers, please see below for information about a second event – just added! – at Idlewild Books on March 19.]
 Hi, all.
 I can’t stay for long today, but I had to stop in for a minute.
 I just had to thank you for all of your hugely kind comments and e-mails about the book.
 I’m not so good at replying right now, but please know that I read every one, and that you have made my day many times over.
 This whole book thing feels completely crazy, really.
-It feels as though I’ve been given a bit part on some flashy, fancy TV show – maybe I’m a murder victim on the autopsy table on CSI: NY,…Read more
+It feels as though I’ve been given a bit part on some flashy, fancy TV show – maybe I’m a murder victim on the autopsy table on CSI: NY, let’s say – and even though I’m only on screen for 20 seconds, probably with bad makeup and a huge, gaping chest…Read more

 I would like to sit down here today and write as though everything were normal, as though I were actually capable of forming complete sentences.
 But the truth is, I am an absolute maniac.
 Tomorrow is the official release date for my book, a day that I never really trusted would come, and I feel alternately so ecstatic and so freaked out that I can’t decide whether I need to run around the block a few dozen times or lie down for a nap.
 In the meantime, I will eat some sweet potato pound cake.
 As you can see, that’s been my fallback position for a few days now.
 Many of you have written already(!) to say that you have…Read more